dreamofi/Freeplane-save-pasted-images/README.md

 # Freeplane-save-pasted-images

-A groovy script for Freeplane to save images when pasting from web or text/html mime type with file URI
+A Groovy script for Freeplane to save images when pasting from web or text/html mime type with file URI

 ## Introduction